 Well, born a man I can never understand nor experience the power of creation.
 The menstruation myths we are here to know about undermine the very power of creation.
-I may be known to possess the hatred for destruction, which eventually destroys me.
-My accumulated karma from the beginningless past, across countless lifetimes, may not have been that good, that’s why in this birth I cannot feel the joy of being a woman.
+I may possess the hatred for destruction, which eventually destroys me.
+My accumulated karma from the past, across countless lifetimes, may not have been that good.
+That’s why in this birth I cannot feel the joy of being a woman.

 These big words of mine hold some truth if seen from the point of history and knowledge.
-If there were only women in this world, without any need for a man to reproduce then there would have been no world wars.
-No riots.
-No lynching.
-No genocides.
-No Hitler or Khilji.
+If there were only women in this world, without any man, there would have been no world wars.
+No riots, no lynching, no genocides, no Hitler or Khilji.
 No killing in the name of survival of the fittest.

 The ideal world of which we dream; above and beyond the soaring towers, buildings and monuments.
 A world without war and violence manifests in a world ruled by women.